hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 ## Command History

 You can easily access previous commands.
 Hit the up arrow.
 Hit it again.
 You can step backwards through your command history.
-The down arrow takes your forwards in the command history. `Ctrl + R` will do a reverse-search through your command history.
+The down arrow takes your forwards in the command history. <kbd>Ctrl + R</kbd> will do a reverse-search through your command history.
 This is very useful.

 You can also review your recent commands with the `history` command.